rfcezar/business_ranking_gpt/README.md

 All files are placed in a flat directory.
 The contents of this package include:

 - `code.R` — Main R script to replicate all empirical results and figures.
+- `btm.stan` — Stan model specification for Bayesian estimation of Bradley-Terry models using pairwise comparison data.
 - `alpha_summary.csv` — Summary of Bradley-Terry estimated positions per organization.
 - `dyads_sampled_1000.csv` — Sample of pairwise comparisons used in the robustness tests.
 - `results_poe.csv` — Output with PoE tests results for ``gpt-4.1-mini,” ``gpt-4.1-nano,” ``gpt-4o,” and ``gpt-4o-mini.”